 The region is renowned domestically and internationally for its premium seafood product.
 This reputation has been built on sound environmental management, sustainability, aquaculture development and entrepreneurship.

 In total, approximately 82% of South Australia’s seafood product is exported from the RDAEP region.
-In 2020/21, aquaculture and fishing accounted for 12% of the region’s exports valued at $360.9m.

 RENEWABLE ENERGY